cybertraining-dsc/su21-reu-362/project/index.md

 ## 1. Introduction

 Breast cancer is the most common cancer, and also the primary cause of mortality due to cancer in female around the World[^1].
-Breast cancer is the abnormal growth of cells in the breast region and some are invasive while some are non-invasive.
+Breast cancer is the abnormal growth of cells in the breast region.
 Early diagnosis and detection of possible cancerous cells in the breast can increase survival chances and provide a chance for better treatment and management.
 The breast cancer is diagnosed and detected through a combination of different approaches such as imaging, physical examination by a radiologist and biopsy.(REFERNECE).
 Imaging technology employs the use of Artificial Intelligence(AI) and it consists of mammography and ultrasound.
 The results of the imaging as deciphered by a radiologist determines the next step.
 If abnormal cells are detected, a physical examination is conducted to decipher the kind of appearance - normal,benign or nonspecific.

 Biopsy is used to confirm the breast cancer symptoms.
 However, research has shown that radiologists can miss up to 30% of breast cancer tissues[^2].
 Hence, the introduuction of Computer aided Diagnosis (CAD) systems can help radiologists to detect abnormailities in an efficient manner.
 CAD is a technology that includes concept of artificial intelligence(AI), medical image processing to find abnormal signs in the human body[^3].
 Machine Learning and AI allows for the implementation of several algorithms that can be leveraged upon to address health issues like breast cancer.